Here are common questions we receive about KiwiGrip. If you can't find an answer to your question here please feel free to contact us.

 KiwiGrip is applied by brush and our special texture roller, and is considerably easier, faster and less expensive to apply than spray or two-part anti-slip deck coatings.

-You bet, KiwiGrip anti-skid deck system is perfect for do it yourself projects!
-See our application instructions to see how easy it is to apply.
+KiwiGrip anti-skid deck system is the perfect do it yourself project.

 - KiwiGrip rolls on quickly and easily

 - Cures in 24 hours

 - Water-based acrylic polymer, non-toxic, no volatile solvents